The Latin word, from which the English word “desert” is derived, describes an area without people.

 To shield their eyes and nose from sand, these animals in the desert have two rows of eyelashes and seal their noses.

-They can walk on sand without sinking thanks to their large, flat feet with leathery pads and two toes on each foot.
+Thanks to their large, flat feet with leathery pads and two toes on each foot, they can walk on sand without sinking.

-A camel may drink 40 gallons (152 liters) of water once it locates a water source in a matter of minutes.
+A camel may drink 40 gallons (152 liters) of water once it locates a water source in minutes.

-For other mammals, consuming this much water in such a short period of time would be fatal.
+For other mammals, consuming this much water in such a short period would be fatal.

 10. African Bullfrog